martialsystems/amadeus-overlay/README.md

 # sg-overlay

-Maho sits on your desktop.
+Amadeus sits on your desktop.
 Click her head or the cat.
 After a while she falls asleep.

 Forked from [Amadeus](https://github.com/reflectors02/Amadeus-Project).
 MIT